Marketing91

 Few companies work according to high personal principles.
 For such companies, ethical advertising is necessary and most natural.
 It acts as a corporate character of several companies.
 Corporate responsibility is the major selling part to the customers, who want more than the quality and price of the products or services.

-The companies that have been known for providing fair treatment to employees, and environmental stewardship reflect these attributes in ethical marketing.
+Companies that treat employees fairly and have environmental stewardship reflect these attributes in ethical marketing.

 How to Develop an Ethical Marketing Strategy?

-Ethical marketing refers to offering tools for evaluating the strategies for marketing.
+Ethical marketing refers to offering tools for evaluating marketing strategies.
 It starts with a precise analysis of the organization, its consumers, and the market where it runs.

 Ethical marketing may highlight the improvement of the public reputation of a company.
 It can build a strong connection with consumers.
 For example, in the cosmetic industry, companies that showcase the essence of ethical marketing must commit to workers, eliminate animal testing, optimize the usage of organic products, avoid objectifying women or promoting color biases, etc.